 Footage must be digitally shot on professional equipment.
 Source: Pxfuel

 If you are a filmmaker or content creator with digitally-shot footage, you can use Pixop to upscale, denoise, deinterlace, change the frame rate or add film grain to your material.
 Your footage would need to be of sufficient quality and have some detail for our filters to be able to pick up and improve upon.
-In addition to that, our current filters are not designed to enhance or upscale footage shot on small lenses like phones, webcams and cheap drones.
-While we are working on additional filters to address this, for now, your footage will need to have been shot on professional-quality equipment for the best results.

 Use Case #2: Editors or post-producers wanting to enhance and upscale clients' footage